Continuous Glucose Monitors (CGM): All Your Questions Answered

-Learn why you might want to try one, whether or not you’re on the diabetes spectrum.
+Learn why you might want to try a CGM, whether or not you’re on the diabetes spectrum.

 February 2, 2021

-Article Summary: What you really need to know about continuous glucose monitoring
+What you really need to know about continuous glucose monitors (CGM)

 You need to discover what’s optimal for your body, and that’s where a CGM comes in.
 Here, we’ll take a look at the basics of CGMs so you can decide what this breakthrough device can offer you.

 A continuous glucose monitor is a wearable device that, as the name implies, continuously tracks your glucose levels throughout the day and night.
 It attaches to your skin through a painless insertion process that takes less than a minute.
 At most, you’ll feel a little pinch.
-(January AI uses the Abbott FreeStyle Libre, which you can learn more about here.)
+(January AI uses the Abbott FreeStyle Libre).
 Once the CGM is on, its sensor wirelessly connects to an app or monitor and transmits up-to-the-minute glucose levels so you have a consistent stream of readouts.
 Most CGMs have to be replaced every 14 days.

 Using a CGM with Type 2 Diabetes